 Fewer perks than the best cards, like balance transfers, cashback and rewards

-Choose a card that is more likely to accept you by using our comparison of credit cards for bad credit to find cards that could accept you even if:
+Choose a card that is more likely to accept you by using our comparison of credit cards for bad credit.

 Check each card before you apply because they will specify a minimum age (usually 18 but sometimes more) and income.

-Stay within your credit limit by keeping track of what you spend through your card providers internet banking service or text message alerts.
+Stay within your credit limit by keeping track of what you spend through your online banking service or text message alerts.

 Avoid cash withdrawals on your credit card because they are expensive and can harm your credit record.